 - Create a Daily Use Account: You're not going to use the admin account again unless you want to install something.
 I mean it.
 When I'm setting up computers for my untechnical relatives, I don't even give them the password to the Admin account.
 Here's the threat: If you are logged in as admin, a token exists which tells the computer that the admin is authenticated.
 An attacker - human or software - can steal this token and use it to exercise badness.
 This isn't just a problem from computer to computer but this kind of attack is how big data breaches at large companies happen as well.
 So do yourself a favour in advance - make yourself a daily-use account that doesn't have admin privledges; several, if the computer is going to be shared.
 For the most part, you aren't going to notice any difference.
 Once this is done, for now, stay logged in as admin.

 - Set up Backups: Windows provides a backup program of a sort through system restore, but I consider the windows backup utility kind of hard to use, and System Restore by default is only going to help you if the system itself isn't physically damaged (or god forbid, stolen or lost).
-As a developer of backup software I am admittedly biased and clearly unsatisfied by most current offerings.
-Since my software, Tapestry, isn't currently ready for windows use (or non-technical users, for that matter), I recommend using the Windows Backup tool.
+As a developer of backup software I am admittedly biased and clearly unsatisfied by most current offerings, which is why I created Tapestry.
 Make sure you back up to a seperate device from the computer itself.
 Set these backups to run automatically.
 For most home users, once a month is fine.
 The device needs to be connected during backup, however, so set yourself a reminder to do that.

 - Enable Full-Disk Encryption: If you are fortunate enough to have Win10 Pro, Enterprise, or education, enable Bitlocker, especially if you are using this device for work, and especially if it's portable (a laptop or hybrid tablet).
 Full-Disk Encryption protects all the data on the computer at rest while the computer is powered off.